Durand Eastman Park

 In Durand Eastman Park there are three restroom facilities: one near the Sunset Shelter, another one is located between the Acorn and Maple Shelters, and the third is at the end of Log Cabin Road.
+These bathrooms are available seasonally between May 1st and October 31st.
 See the park map for specific locations.

 Before heading out to Durand Eastman Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.